 But it is interesting that this three-story house was not primarily the original home to the American patriot Paul Revere.

-One can still find the Paul Revere House beautifully preserved till the present, as it is open for the general public.
+One can still find the Paul Revere House beautifully preserved to the present, as it is open to the general public.
 Also, using a camera to click pictures is prohibited inside the building of this house.
-However, there are many souvenirs of the Paul Revere House available that can be bought by visitors.
+However, there are many souvenirs of the Paul Revere House available that visitors can buy.

 11. The Peace Walk Along The Boston Harborwalk